-Prior authorization, also called prior authorization or prior approval, are a pre-service medical necessity review.
-A prior authorization is the process where we review the requested service or drug to see if it is medically necessary and covered under the member's health plan.
+Prior Authorization is a pre-service medical necessity review.
+A Prior Authorization is a required part of the Utilization Management process where we review the requested service or drug to see if it is medically necessary and covered under the member's health plan.
 Not all services and drugs need prior authorization.

 Who Requests Prior Authorization

-Out-of-network services may require utilization management review.
-If the provider or member does not get prior authorization for out-of-network services, the claim may be denied, or the member may have to pay more out-of-pocket.
+Members are responsible for obtaining a Prior Authorization for out of network services.
+If the provider or member does not get Prior Authorization for out-of-network services, the claim may be denied, or the member may have to pay more out-of-pocket.
 Emergency services are an exception.